CSCD488-Winter2024/project-description-user-stories-and-glossary-ericboxgames/README.md

 Nick Parkman, Alysha McCullough, Bryan Snyder, Clark Rabe, Curtis Melton

 ## Project Summary
-This is an interactive game that encourages users to utilize and grow their argumentative writing skills.
+We are creating a game with a similar structure to the “JackBox Games” game series that focuses on argumentative writing.

 ###  Project Description
 This project will be an educational game that focuses on enhancing argumentative writing skills among high school students.
 The emphasis is on creating an engaging and educational experience that resonates with high school students and improves their argumentative writing abilities.
 To accomplish this, our team will create a game with a similar structure to JackBox Games.
 Students will join into a multiplayer game where the teacher is the host and through minigames students will submit their own open-ended answers and vote on the best of them.
 These minigames will provide students different settings and opportunities to construct logical, coherent, and persuasive arguments.
 The idea is that the answers that are the most persuasive will win.
 This encourages students to take their audience into account as well as remaining factual and logical.

-## Installation
+## Installation  🖥️
 ### Prerequisites
 Once the game is built people should be able to download the application and play it without needing anything else.

 Currently the game is not built, so to change the code or view progress Unity will need to be installed to run the installation.

-Unity Hub is also a useful thing to instal to better manage projects.
+1. Unity Hub

-We are using Unity LTS Release2022.3.17f1: https://unity.com/releases/editor/qa/lts-releases
+2. Unity Editor verson 2022.3.17f1: https://unity.com/releases/editor/qa/lts-releases
+3. A device that can connect to the internet

 ### Add-ons
 Make sure git is installed on your computer: